saudiwin/princeton_trade/README.md

   - `main.tex` - This is the Latex code for our article.
   - `data/` - The data folder contains 4 de-identified datasets from our paper.
 It also includes `beapretties.rds`, which is our dataset of input tariff amounts used in the experiment.
 All files are saved as R data objects (RDS) files.
   - Additional plots/images are included for the paper.

+If you find any errors or have other issues, please post an issue in this repository!
+(Click on the `Issues` tab above).